Alexandra-Kovlev/RestAPI-Project/README.md

 ##### ***This project shows how to create a simple REST API using the Flask.
 Among the included features, you'll see how to:*** #####
 * create a database for users who are allowed API accsess
 * GET/POST/PATCH/PUT and DELETE books from our database
-* Return custom status codes
+* Return custom status codes, content type and headers

 ## Installing: